 2022 annual inflationary adjustment

-On June 7, 2022, Council will consider for referral the annual inflationary rate adjustments to Density Bonus contributions based on the annual inflationary index that came into effect on September 30, 2021.
+On June 7, 2022, Council will consider for referral the annual inflationary rate adjustments to Density Bonus contributions based on the annual inflationary index that will come into effect on September 30, 2022.
 See Table 2 in the Density Bonus Zoning Bulletin PDF file (2 MB) for more information.

 Certain zones allow for extra density, up to a specified maximum floor space ratio, in exchange for cash contributions towards amenities and affordable housing.
 Financial contributions are determined by the density bonus contribution rate set out under the schedule of the zoning bylaw.

 Find information on density bonus zones and rates in the Density bonus zoning bulletin PDF file (1.93 MB)

 A number of zoning district schedules allow for relaxations of buildable market floor area (FSR) in exchange for amenities provided by applicants as on-site public benefits.
 This is sometimes referred to as inclusionary zoning.